 Risks to Consider When Feeding White Cabbage to Guinea Pigs

-- Allergic reactions – there are guinea pigs that can show allergic reactions to white cabbage through diarrhea and vomiting.
+There are guinea pigs that can show allergic reactions to white cabbage through diarrhea and vomiting.
 As an immediate solution, you can offer your guinea pig plenty of water and carefully monitor its recovery from the symptoms.
 If symptoms get worse, visit a qualified vet for assistance.

 Quick Facts on White Cabbage